 Benefits of Attending:

-Students gain the opportunity to learn more about a particular field of study, technology, or a given researcher and are asked to actively participate in a discussion about an idea.
+- Benefits for Students: Students gain the opportunity to learn more about a particular field of study, technology, or a given researcher and are asked to actively participate in a discussion about an idea.
 They showcase their business experience and academic rigor by asking questions and posing suggestions that may pertain to a market opportunity, competitive landscape, or business model.
-Students also gain the opportunity to network with ideators, who may be seeking to build partnerships with students in order to better-explore a business opportunity.
-It is important to note that partnerships with ideators are not a guaranteed outcome of ideation sessions, but are dependent upon an ideator’s needs and interpersonal dynamics.
+Students gain the opportunity to network with researchers, who may be seeking to build partnerships with students in order to better-explore a business opportunity.
+It is important to note that partnerships with researchers are not a guaranteed outcome of event, but are dependent upon a researcher’s needs and interpersonal dynamics.

-Ideators, meaning anyone presenting an idea (researchers, technologists, and subject matter experts), gain the chance to showcase their research, technology, or ideas.
-Through discussions with students, ideators develop a better understanding of the next steps they may need to take to pursue a business opportunity.
-Further, ideators have the chance to network with University of Chicago students and alumni with whom they may be interested in partnering with in order to embark upon any of the following aspirations: further academic study, market research, a business partnership, or participation in an academic competition such as the New Venture Challenge.
+- Benefits for Researchers and Technologists: Researchers and technologists gain the chance to showcase their research, technology, or ideas.
+Through discussions with students, participating researchers develop a better understanding of the next steps they may need to take to pursue a business opportunity.
+Further, researchers have the chance to network with University of Chicago students and alumni with whom they may be interested in partnering with in order to embark upon any of the following aspirations: further academic study, market research, a business partnership, or participation in a Polsky Center program, like the I-Corps program.

 We are currently accepting applications to pitch at the upcoming Collaboratorium on September 28, 2023.
 Featured pitches are typically given by faculty, researchers, and technologists from across the University of Chicago community as well as affiliated national labs, including Argonne National Laboratory and Fermi National Accelerator Laboratory.
 Selected presenters will receive support from the Polsky Center in developing their pitch and identifying potential areas for collaboration with students.